The 2020 Washington Youth Tour trip has been canceled due to COVID-19

-Students may apply to be Louisiana's representative to the National Rural Electric Cooperative Association (NRECA) Youth Leadership Council (YLC).
-The YLC is composed of one representative from each of the 45 states that participate in the Youth Tour.
-YLC members have the opportunity for additional free travel and leadership training.
+In addition to going to Washington, D.C. as a Louisiana Youth Tour delegate.
+Students may apply to be Louisiana’s representative to the National Rural Electric Cooperative Association (NRECA) Youth Leadership Council (YLC).
+The YLC is composed of one representative from each that participates in the Youth Tour.
+YLC members have the opportunity for additional free travel, leadership training and scholarships.

-All 45 YLC representatives will assist the NRECA staff with the NRECA annual meeting.
-YLC responsibilities at this four-day meeting will include participating in the meeting's opening assembly by carrying our Louisiana State Flag, staffing information booths, learning about energy issues, and assisting with committee meetings.
+All YLC representatives assist NRECA staff with the NRECA annual meeting typically held in the spring of the following year.
+YLC responsibilities at this four-day meeting will include participating in the meeting’s opening assembly by carrying our Louisiana Flag, staffing information booths, learning about energy issues, and assisting with committee meetings.
 Group recreational activities will also be provided.

-The Washington Youth Tour is sponsored by the National Rural Electric Cooperative Association (NRECA), the Association of Louisiana Electric Cooperative (ALEC), and most of the Louisiana's electric distribution cooperatives.
+The Youth Tour is sponsored by the National Rural Electric Cooperative Association (NRECA), the Association of Louisiana Electric Cooperative (ALEC), and most of the Louisiana’s electric distribution cooperatives and our affiliates.

 How do I Apply?

-If you want to know whether or not you're eligible for this trip or if you need information about procedures and deadlines, your best bet is to contact the Washington Youth Tour coordinator at your local electric cooperative.
+If you want to know whether or not you’re eligible for this trip or if you need information about procedures and deadlines, your best bet is to contact the Youth Tour coordinator at your local electric cooperative.
 If, however, your question is of a more general nature, please feel free to contact us at the Association of Louisiana Electric Cooperative.
-If you prefer you may also contact us by phone at 225-293-3450 or 800-355-3450 ext.
-18, e-mail: Joni Kitchen at email@example.com
+If you prefer you may also contact us by phone at (225) 293-3450 or (800) 355-3450 ext.
+118, or e-mail Addie Armato at firstname.lastname@example.org